ligato/vpp-agent/docs/kvscheduler/kvscheduler.md

   own caches for pending values.

-* **Graph Refresh** is a process of updating the graph content to reflect the real state of the southbound.
-This is achieved by calling `Retrieve` of every descriptor that supports the operation and adding/updating vertices with retrieved values.
-The refresh is performed just before [Full or Downstream resync](#resync) or after a failed C(R)UD operation(s), but only for vertices affected by the failure.
+* **Graph Refresh** is a process of updating the graph content to reflect the real state of the Southbound.
+This is achieved by calling the `Retrieve` function of every descriptor that supports the `Retrieve` operation and adding/updating graph vertices with the retrieved values.
+Refresh is performed just before the [Full or Downstream resync](#resync) or after a failed C(R)UD operation(s), but only for vertices affected by the failure.

-* **KVDescriptor** assigns implementations of CRUD operations and defines derived values and dependencies to a single value type - this is what configurators basically boil down to - to learn more, please read how to [implement your own KVDescriptor](Implementing-your-own-KVDescriptor).
+* **KVDescriptor** assigns implementations of CRUD operations and defines derived values and dependencies for a single value type.
+KVDescriptors are at the core of configurators - to learn more, please read how to [implement your own KVDescriptor](Implementing-your-own-KVDescriptor).

 ### Dependencies